smarthomeNG/plugins/shjq/README.md

 ## Enable the plugin in etc/plugin.yaml

 You can add as many instances as you have JSON sources to process.
 Make sure to add a unique instance name to each instance if you configure more than on instance.
-Those instance name will serve as a key to the item configuration further down.
+That instance name will serve as a key to the item configuration further down.

 ### Plugin specific attributes